vudat081299/Markdown/README.md

-# This project is a replication from John Sundell with some my customization in addition.
+# This project is a replication from John Sundell with some my customization in addition

 <p align="center">
     <img src="Logo.png" width="278" max-width="90%" alt=“Markdown” />